 As Sophia tells us, “Most parents report the first night to be the hardest.
 The key is consistency and doing the same technique, in the same way, every night for 5 nights.”

 If you decide to go down the controlled crying route as a means to get your baby to sleep, experts say it should begin to be effective in about two or three nights.

 To implement the routine is relatively simple, if a little difficult to listen to your baby crying and not be able to comfort them.

-This method is not suitable for babies under 6 months old and for babies who are suffering from separation anxiety
+This method is not suitable for babies under 6 months old and/or for babies who are suffering from separation anxiety.

-- Put your baby into her cot while they’re still awake.
-Make sure the room temperature is comfortable and there’s nothing in the room they could harm themself on.
+- Put your baby into their cot while they’re still awake.
+Make sure the room temperature is comfortable and there’s nothing in the room they could harm themselves on.

 - When your baby starts to cry, leave a five-minute period before re-entering the room.